-Our aim is to provide attractive displays of plants and flowers and to involve, educate and include all sections of our community in the work that we do
+Following RHS.
+Britain in Bloom guidelines, our aim is to be mindful of our environment, provide attractive displays of plants and flowers and to involve, educate and include all sections of our community in the work that we do

 We work as a team to make a positive difference to our surroundings and to enhance the beautiful location in which we live.